daweim0/proxy-simulation/README.md

     az connectedk8s connect -n <cluster-name> -g <resource-group> --proxy-https http://<proxynoauth-ip-address>:3128 --proxy-http http://<proxynoauth-ip-address>:3128 --proxy-skip-range 10.96.0.0/16
     ```

-4. Follow these [instructions](#extensions-and-proxy) for making your extensions proxy ready.
+4. Follow these [instructions](#extensions-and-proxy) for adding outbound proxy support to your extension.

 ### Testing with basic auth proxy

-1. Access console of the <prefix>-clustervm VM by using `Serial Console` on the resource blade of the VM with the following credentials
+1. SSH into the `<prefix>-clustervm` VM by running the following command:

     ```bash
-    username: azureuser
-    password: <prefix>Password1234%
+    ssh azureuser@<public-IP-address-of-clustervm>
     ```

 2. If the cluster is already Arc connected, delete the connectedCluster resource and agents by running the following command: